 You should not review customers who look genuine and have a very low score or who look fraudulent and have a very high score - these have been correctly classified by the model so there is no need to review them.

-You can tag customers, add them to watchlists or leave a comment if you’d like to keep an eye on suspicious accounts.
+You can tag customers or leave a comment if you’d like to keep an eye on suspicious accounts.
 Whilst manual reviews can be beneficial, incorrect reviews can potentially damage the accuracy of the model.

 Number of manual reviews required

 There is no required number of manual reviews.
 It is far more important to have accurate reviews than it is to have high number of reviews.
 If you want to do manual reviews, we suggest only doing ones you are confident about even if that means doing less.